jasonKercher/fql/README.md

 where foo not in (select foo from t2)
 ```

-There is an interface built to scalar and aggregate functions, but many functions are not implemented yet.
+There is an interface for scalar and aggregate functions, but many functions are not yet implemented.
 Speaking of not implemented functions, I never implemented cast.
 Until then, you can always implicitly cast:

 ```sql
 select number_field + 0 from [file.txt] -- int